-Application Method and Target Weeds Herbicide Common Name Broadcast Rate per Acre Comments POSTEMERGENCE- DIRECTED, GLYPHO- SATE-TOLERANT VARIETIES: Annual grass and broadleaf weeds, nutsedge, and sup- pression of perennial weeds (continued) glyphosate + S-metolachlor (7.62 EC) 0.75 to 1.13 Ib a.e. + 1 to 1.33 pt See Table 10-7 for glyphosate formulations and rate conversions.
-Direct to cotton 3 in. tall through layby.
-Add surfactant according to the label of the brand of glyphosate used.
-See above comments for glyphosate alone.
-Compared to glyphosate alone, this combination will not improve control of emerged weeds, but it can give residual control of grasses and pigweed species.
-Sequence is a premix of glyphosate and S-metola- chlor.
-It can be directed at 2.5 pints per acre. glyphosate + acetochlor (3.0 ME) 0.75 to 1.13 + 3 pt Warrant is the only brand of acetochlor registered for this use.
-Can be directed to cotton up to first bloom stage.
-Add surfactant according to the label of the brand of glyphosate used.
-Compared to glyphosate alone, this combination will not improve control of emerged weeds, but it can give residual control of grasses and pigweed species. glyphosate + trifloxysulfuron (75 WDG) 0.75 to 1.13 lb a.e. + 0.1 to 0.2 oz Direct to cotton at least 6 in. tall, preferably taller.
+Application Method and Target Weeds Herbicide Trade Name Broadcast Rate per Acre Comments POSTEMERGENCE- DIRECTED, GLYPHOSATE- TOLERANT VARIETIES: annual grass and glyphosate + pyroxasulfone (Zidua 85 WDG) 0.75 to 1.13 lb a.e. + 0.75 to 2.1 oz Pyroxasulfone is similar to acetochlor, S-metolachlor, and dimethenamid-P. The tank mix can directed to cotton from five leaves to first bloom.
+Pyroxasulfone provides residual control of grasses and small-seeded broadleaf weeds, including Palmer amaranth.
+Label prohibits application to coarse-textured soils. broadleaf weeds, nutsedge, and suppression of perennial weeds (continued) glyphosate + trifloxysulfuron (Envoke 75 WDG) 0.75 to 1.13 lb a.e. + 0.1 to 0.2 oz Direct to cotton at least 6 in. tall, preferably taller.
 Add surfactant according to the trifloxysulfuron label.
-Compared to glyphosate alone, this combi- nation will improve control of larger morningglory and nutsedge. glyphosate + [prometryn + trifloxy- sulfuron] (80 WDG) 0.75 to 1.13 Ib a.e. + 1 Ib Prometryn + trifloxysulfuron is a premix.
-Direct to cotton at least 6 to 8 in. tall.
-Add surfactant according to the label of the brand of glypho- sate used.
-Compared to glyphosate alone, this combination will improve control of larger morningglory and nutsedge and provide residual control of small-seeded broadleaf weeds, such as pigweed.
-This tank mix may give less control of larger grasses or grasses under drought stress compared with glyphosate alone. glyphosate + flumioxazin (51 WDG) 0.75 to 1.13 Ib a.e. + 1 to 2 oz Direct to lower 2 in. or less of stem on cotton at least 16 in. tall.
-Do not allow spray to contact green stem tissue.
-Add nonionic surfactant at 1 qt per 100 gal spray solution.
-Do NOT use crop oil concentrate, methylated seed oil, organo-silicone adjuvants, or any adjuvant product containing any of these.
-Compared to glyphosate alone, this combination will improve control of larger morning- glory and provide residual control of a number of broadleaf weeds.
-POSTEMERGENCE WITH HOODED SPRAYER, ANY VARIETY: Annual grass and broadleaf weeds, perennial grass and broadleaf weeds, and nutsedge glyphosate 0.75 to 1.13 Ib a.e.
+Compared to glyphosate alone, this combination will improve control of larger morningglory and nutsedge.
+POSTEMERGENCE WITH HOODED SPRAYER, ANY VARIETY: annual grass and broadleaf weeds, perennial grass and broadleaf weeds, and nutsedge glyphosate 0.75 to 1.13 Ib a.e.
 Rate depends on weed species and size: see label of brand used for specific rates.
 Hoods should be kept as close to the ground as possible so spray solution does not contact crop.
-Applica- tion to base of non-glyphosate-tolerant cotton will cause injury.
+Application to base of non-glyphosate-tolerant cotton will cause injury.
 Speed should not exceed 5 mph.
 Use 5 to 10 GPA and maximum pressure of 25 PSI.
 Do not use liquid nitrogen as the carrier.
-Other herbicides as discussed in the section on di- rected applications may be mixed with glyphosate to improve burndown on morningglory and other problem weeds and to provide residual control.
-Table 10-2.
-Herbicide Information for Cotton; see Table 10-1 for brand names. continued

-Application Method and Target Weeds Herbicide Common Name Broadcast Rate per Acre Comments POSTEMERGENCE WITH HOODED SPRAYER, ANY VARIETY: Annual grass and broadleaf weeds, sup- pression of nutsedge paraquat (2 lb/gal brands) (3 lb/gal brands0 1.2 to 2.4 pt 0.8 to 1.6 pt Hoods should be kept as close to the ground as possible.
+Other herbicides as discussed in the section on directed applications may be mixed with glyphosate to improve burndown on morningglory and other problem weeds and to provide residual control.
+POSTEMERGENCE WITH HOODED SPRAYER, ANY VARIETY: annual grass and broadleaf weeds, suppression of paraquat (2 lb/gal brands) (3 lb/gal brands) 1.2 to 2.4 pt 0.8 to 1.6 pt Multiple brands.
+Hoods should be kept as close to the ground as possible.
 Do NOT allow the spray solution to contact cotton plants.
 Apply in a minimum of 10 GPA (higher GPA preferred) at maximum pressure of 25 PSI.
 Do not exceed 5 mph.
 It is suggested cotton be at least 6 in. tall.
 Add nonionic surfactant according to label.
-Diuron or prometryn may be mixed with paraquat.
-Tank mixes are usually more effective than para- quat alone. glufosinate (2.34 L) 29 to 43 fl oz On non-glufosinate tolerant varieties, keep hoods close to the ground and avoid contact with the cotton.
+Diuron or prometryn may be mixed with paraguat.
+Tank nutsedge glufosinate (2.34 L) 29 to 43 fl oz mixes are usually more effective than paraquat alone.
+Multiple brands.
+On non-glufosinate tolerant varieties, keep hoods close to the ground and avoid contact with the cotton.
 Apply in at least 15 GPA.
 No adjuvant necessary.
-Can add diuron, fluometuron, pendi- methalin, prometryn, pyrithiobac, or S-metolachlor for residual control.
-HARVEST AID: Annual grasses and broadleaf weeds paraquat (2 lb/gal brands) (3 lb/gal brands) 1 to 2 pt 0.67 to 1.33 pt Defoliate cotton as normal.
-After at least 75% to 80% of the bolls are open, the remaining bolls expected to be harvested are mature, and most of the cotton leaves have dropped, apply paraquat in a minimum of 20 gal per acre and add 1 pt non- ionic surfactant per 100 gal.
+Can add diuron, fluometuron, pendimethalin, prometryn, pyrithiobac, or S-metolachlor for residual control.
+HARVEST AID: annual grasses and broadleaf weeds paraquat (2 lb/gal brands) (3 lb/gal brands) 1 to 2 pt 0.67 to 1.33 pt Multiple brands.
+Defoliate cotton as normal.
+After at least 75% to 80% of the bolls are open, the remaining bolls expected to be harvested are mature, and most of the cotton leaves have dropped, apply paraquat in a minimum of 20 gal per acre and add 1 pt nonionic surfactant per 100 gal.
 Wait 5 days before picking, then pick as soon as possible.

 Table 10-3.
-Weed Response to Burndown Herbicides for Conservation Tillage Cotton1
+Weed Response to Burndown Herbicides for Conservation-Tillage Cotton